the4thdoctor/pg_chameleon/README.md

 pg_chameleon
 ============

-Migration script from mysql to PostgreSQL
+Migration and replica from mysql to PostgreSQL